 - How long medical treatment will take for the victim

-- Whether the insurance company provides a fair settlement offer quickly
+- Whether the insurance representatives provide a fair settlement offer quickly

-The state of Florida also has a special set of laws related to personal injury protection claims.
-Personal injury protection (PIP) is an insurance policy held by the victim, and for any medical expenses, a victim will file with their own insurance first to receive compensation for their claims.
-Florida Statute § 627.736 requires an insurance company to either pay or deny a PIP claim within 30 days.
+Florida also has a special set of laws related to personal injury protection claims.
+Personal injury protection (PIP) is an insurance policy held by the victim.
+For any medical expenses, a victim will file with their own insurance first to receive damage awards for their claims.
+Florida Statutes § 627.736 requires insurance companies to either pay or deny a PIP claim within 30 days.

-We advise you to take action as soon as your injuries stabilize.
-Give us a call and we can look into your case and offer our analysis.
-This is also important because occasionally there may be a much closer deadline that applies in your case.
-Government agencies, especially, may only give accident victims a few weeks to file paperwork about an incident.
+Occasionally, a much closer deadline may apply in your case.
+Government agencies may only give victims of car accidents a few weeks to file paperwork about an incident.
 Missing this deadline could prevent you from filing a lawsuit if we cannot collect the compensation you need through an insurance claim.

-Here are some of the most common factors that determine whether a court appearance may be necessary to collect compensation for your Miami car accident injuries:
+Here are some of the most common factors that determine whether a court appearance may be necessary to collect damages for your Miami car accident injuries:

 - The severity of the accident

-- The projected value of your car accident claim
+- The projected value of your Miami car accident claim

-- Whether the at-fault party and their insurance company are amenable to a fair, out-of-court settlement
+- Whether the at-fault party and their insurance are amenable to a fair, out-of-court settlement

 - The strength of the evidence backing your claim

-If not going to court means accepting a settlement that leaves substantial money on the table, most people agree that a court appearance, while inconvenient and not always pleasant, makes sense.
+If not going to court means accepting a settlement that leaves substantial money on the table, most people agree that a court appearance makes sense while inconvenient and not always pleasant.

-If the at-fault driver does not have car insurance, the situation can look even more bleak, especially if you are anticipating high medical bills and an extended absence from work to recover from your injuries.
+If the at-fault driver does not have car insurance, the situation can look even bleaker, especially if you are anticipating high medical bills and an extended absence from work.
 Who will pay these costs if the driver was uninsured?
-A Miami car accident lawyer can help you get the compensation you deserve even in the event of an uninsured driver.
+A car accident lawyer can help you get the compensation you need, even in the event of an uninsured driver.